EgorBurykin/entity_serializer/README.md

                     "fathername": "-"
                 }
 ```
-If you have not specified any sample in your config will be used special sample called "all".
+If you have not specified any sample in your config, special sample called "all" will be used.
-This sample includes every field of entity except ignored ones and replaces any relation to their
-dummy objects which contain only id field.
+It includes every field of entity except ignored ones and replaces any relation field with objects which contains only id field.